 People seeking legal damages for the suicide or attempted suicide of a loved one must show not only that the institution had a duty of care but also that its employees knew or should have known the person was suicidal — due to prior attempts or to statements or other indications of possible intent.
 Even when these factors are shown, the institution may not be held liable if a long time has passed between the point when the possibility of suicide became known and the act itself.
 Additionally, there may have been other factors that explain the suicidal act.

 If you are contemplating a claim against a jail, school or other institution because of a loved one’s suicide in North Carolina, help is available from an experienced personal injury attorney at The Carolina Law Group.
-Call 252-672-2059 or contact us online for a free consultation at our New Bern or Beaufort office.
+Call 252-672-2059 or contact us online for a free consultation at our New Bern or Morehead City office.